Accelize/apyfal/docs/getting_started.rst

 The ``process`` method accept the following arguments:

-- ``file_in``: Path to the input file.
-Check the accelerator documentation to see if an input file is required.
+- ``src``: Input data.
+Check the accelerator documentation to see if an input data is required.
-- ``file_out``: Path to the output file.
-Check the accelerator documentation to see if an output file is required.
+- ``dst``: Output data.
+Check the accelerator documentation to see if an output data is required.
 - The ``**parameters`` argument(s): Parameters are *specific configuration parameters* that are passed as keyword arguments.
 See the accelerator documentation for more information about possible *specific configuration